 4. Eat the frog.

 Mark Twain once said that if the first thing you do each morning is to eat a live frog, you can go through the day knowing that nothing worse will happen to you the rest of the day.
 Your “frog” is your biggest, most important task, the one you are most likely to procrastinate if you don’t get it done right away.
 Start each morning by completing your most challenging task first so that it isn’t looming over your head the entire day.
 If you have two frogs, eat the bigger one first.

 We are more likely to sit at our computers all day without taking breaks when we don’t have the social cues from the work environment, such as

 people leaving for lunch or breaking for coffee.
 Try to take a break every one to two hours for a cognitive recharge and to get your body moving.
 Engaging in unfocused activities have been shown to be most effective, such as chatting with someone, going for a walk or meditating.
 During these more stressful times, using your breaks for social connection or an activity you enjoy can be very beneficial.

 It can be difficult to separate your work life from your personal life when they are under the same roof, but it can also be taxing on your health and wellbeing as it can lead to burnout.
 Make sure you are working reasonable hours and sticking to the schedule you created.
 For example, if you typically work from 9 a.m. to 5 p.m., you should leave your designated workspace and start your “wind-down” routine once 5 p.m. hits.
 Turn off notifications from your phone and computer so you are not pulled back into work after hours.

-Priority Health has partnered with a digital health specialist to offer free access to mental wellness resources specifically focused on the COVID-19 pandemic.
-And if you’re a Priority Health member, $0 cost share for behavioral health virtual visits are being offered to members through December 31, 2020.
-Learn more here.
+Priority Health has partnered with a digital health specialist to offer free access to “myStrength,” which offers mental wellness resources including many specifically focused on the COVID-19 pandemic.
+And if you’re a Priority Health member, check to see if $0 cost share for behavioral health virtual visits is available as part of your plan.